 This might be a little bit surprising for you but it is actually a fact that cayenne pepper can provide a great support for scabies patients.

 Cayenne pepper can help people suffering from scabies as they can use it to reduce the pain trigger from scabies.
 Cayenne has capsaicin as a component, a chemical that can help to reduce pain sensations as you use it to apply onto your skin.
 By desensitizing neurons in the skin, capsaicin can also help a lot in reducing itching.
 Nevertheless, a research discovered that it can lead to a burning sensation that 30% of patients experiencing when they use capsaicin topically.

 There are even indications that using cayenne pepper to apply directly onto the skin can help to kill scabies mites.
 There í no research that can help to back up these claims, but several people suffering from scabies have attested to the ability to beat off parasites of cayenne topically.
 You can try adding one cup of cayenne pepper to a hot bathwater, sit in that bath till the water turns to cold and then wash your body off.
 Ensure that the cayenne pepper does not get into your eyes because it could sting or burn your skin.
 You could also make a homemade paste with cayenne pepper and 1 – 2 drops of water.
 Use the paste to apply to the visible burrows beneath your skin surface.

 Note: People who have sensitive skin should not use this home treatment at all costs!

-5. Natural Home Remedies For Scabies – Zinc
+5. Natural Home Remedies For Scabies On Scalp And Skin – Zinc